zijian0615/zijian061599.github.io/index.md

 ## About Me

-I am a teaching assistant at the HKBU on the department of AEF, where I work in assisting the DABE master program.
+I am a teaching assistant at the HKBU on the department of AEF, where I work in assisting the <a href="https://mscdabe.hkbu.edu.hk/eng/main/Index">DABE</a> master program.
 I am currently seeking the PhD position in information science/computuer science.
 In my research, I use computational methods to study online trust,data breaches and platform security.
 I am also interested sociolinguistic ideas,in other	words,how	to facilitate our	expression and thus animate	online communities.

-I earned my MS degree in Infomation Systems from City University of Hong Kong on Oct,2023.
+I earned my MS degree in Infomation Systems from <a href="https://www.cb.cityu.edu.hk/is/">City University of Hong Kong</a> on Oct,2023.
 I have a bachlor's degree in Economics from the Nanjing Agricultural University and have worked as a research intern at places like Core Biotech.
 I 've been recognized as a "Outstanding Graduates" in Nanjing Agri Univ.

-My past work has examined how people in crowdfunding communities form their online trust,how to mitigate data breaches in healthcare systems,and
+My past work has examined how people in crowdfunding communities form their online trust,how to mitigate data breaches in healthcare systems,and the interpretable	multimodality reasoning algorithm.

 ## Research Interest